 The David Gibson House was designated under Part IV of the Ontario Heritage Act, North York City Council, 1980 and also recognized with a provincial plaque.

 The Society won the American Association of State and Local History Award of Merit in 1985.

 Through the years, the Society has worked tirelessly to support preservation of historic buildings in the North York community: David Duncan House, Dempsey Store, Elihu Pease House, Jolly Miller Tavern (now the Miller Tavern) and more.

-The Society compiled an archive of the history of the area, which was located in the Canadiana Department of the North York Central Library.
-The North York Historical Society’s Heritage Resource Centre and offices are now at the historic Miller Tavern.
-Available to researchers, by appointment.
+The Society compiled an archive of the history of the area, which is located in the Canadiana Department of the North York Central Library.

 The Society sponsored two bronze sculptures: